kohesive/kovert/README.md

 #### Vert.x + Kovenant Promises

 For using Vert.x with [Kovenant](http://kovenant.komponents.nl) promises, you should launch Vert.x using one of the [Klutter/Vertx3](https://github.com/kohesive/klutter/tree/master/vertx3) helper functions.
 If you are NOT using these methods, then call `VertxInit.ensure()` before using your first Kovenant promise, and before using anything that involves data binding with Kovert.
 Otherwise, using a helper startup function will do this for you automatically.
-Note that you can also use the prettier `async { }` instead of Vert.x `executeBlocking()` when using Kovenant integration.
+Note that you can also use the prettier `task { }` instead of Vert.x `executeBlocking()` when using Kovenant integration.

 See [Klutter/Vertx3](https://github.com/kohesive/klutter/tree/master/vertx3) for all Vert.x helper functions include JSON, Vertx-Web, Logging and Injekt modules.